 Founder & Chairman

 A dedicated community leader and mentor, Williams is an advocate of self-empowerment and service to others.
-He is the founder and chairman of the the nonprofit organization Dedication to Community (D2C) and the impetus behind the D2C initiative Choose2Live—a community advocacy program that engages middle school through college students, law enforcement, and community groups in building strong professional relationships and making positive, healthy and rational life choices.
+He is the founder and chairman of the the nonprofit organization Dedication to Community (D2C) and the impetus behind the D2C initiative Choose2Live—a community advocacy program that engages middle school through college students, law enforcement, and community groups and inmates as audiences for building strong professional relationships and making positive, healthy and rational life choices.
 Quentin’s widely distributed and critically acclaimed book, “A Survival Guide: How NOT to get KILLED by the POLICE”, serves as the premier text for building relationships and constructing successful communities.
 His on-screen analytical and public speaking skills are in high demand by film, television, radio, and on-line media outlets.